EAZA Annual Conference 2026 (Palais des Congrès d'Issy, Paris, France)

 The EAZA Annual Conference is the largest gathering of zoo and aquarium professionals in Europe, offering a unique platform for sharing knowledge, best practices, and innovations in animal care, conservation, and education.
 The 2026 edition will take place in Paris, France, from 29 September to 3 October, 2026 and is hosted by the Muséum national d’Histoire naturelle.

-The draft conference programme IS NOW AVAILABLE (The programme has a full schedule and can be subject to change)
+The draft conference programme IS NOW AVAILABLE (V5).
+Please note: The programme has a full schedule and can be subject to change.

 Venue: Palais des Congrès d'Issy